 Summer 2017 public Policy internship

-Engage Cuba is currently seeking public policy interns for summer 2017.
+Engage Cuba is currently seeking public policy interns for fall 2017.
 This position is part-time and unpaid, based at our office in Washington, DC.

 - Researching U.S.-Cuba policy in areas such as energy, business, national security, migration, and healthcare;